-While the NSW Government and emergency service agencies provide a fantastic service, your community needs to get ready as well.
-Being prepared can save lives and help individuals and families make better decisions when disaster strikes.
+When disaster hits, NSW Government and emergency management agencies will try to help but you need to get ready as well.
+Every year flood, fire and other disasters affect peoples' lives and may cause millions of dollars in property damage.
+Being prepared can save lives and help you and your family make better decisions when disaster strikes.

 Bush Fire Risk Management Plans